mamedev/mame/docs/source/techspecs/luareference.rst

 screen.refresh (read-only)
-    The screen’s configured refresh rate in Hertz (this may not reflect the current value). screen.refresh_attoseconds (read-only)
+    The screen’s configured refresh rate in Hertz (this may not reflect the current value). screen.refresh_subseconds (read-only)
-    The screen’s configured refresh interval in attoseconds (this may not reflect the current value). screen.xoffset (read-only)
+    The screen’s configured refresh interval in subseconds (this may not reflect the current value). screen.xoffset (read-only)
     The screen’s default X position offset.
 This is a floating-point number